 2. Ward Leonard system

-Adjustable voltage is obtained from the system shown in below diagram.
+In this method of speed control of DC shunt motor, adjustable voltage is obtained from the system shown in below diagram.

-The armature of the shunt motor M (whose speed is to be controlled) is connected directly to a d.c. generator G driven by a constant-speed a.c. motor A.
+The armature of the shunt motor M (whose speed is to be controlled) is connected directly to a DC generator G driven by a constant-speed AC motor A.

 The field of the shunt motor is supplied from a constant-voltage exciter E. The field of the generator G is also supplied from the exciter E.